JoelJJoseph/Akasa/README.md

 Open the terminal or command prompt.
 Navigate to the project directory using the cd command.
-Execute the following command to install the required dependencies:
+Execute the following command to install the required dependencies:<br>
 <code> pip install -r requirements.txt</code><br>

 Wait for the installation process to complete.